mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 of port and customs officials everywhere.

-Each adult smaet weighs less than .1 gram and has a wingspan of less than one centimetre.
-They are generally encountered as an upright, pillar-shaped cloud, about two metres high, which drifts just above the ground.
+Each adult smaet weighs less than .1 gram and has a wingspan of less than one centimeter.
+They are generally encountered as an upright, pillar-shaped cloud, about two meters high, which drifts just above the ground.
 One cloud may contain over 50,000 individuals.

 Smaets have a rather complicated reproductive cycle.
 The eggs, which